cookiecutter/whichcraft/README.rst

 based on Python 3 code that I extracted from source.
 I originally did this for Cookiecutter_ but pulled it out in order to reduce line count for that project.

+Edgecase: Date function works perfectly on mac os and linux system, hence returns string.
+But is an in-built function in windows hence returns none as value when called in windows.
 .. _Cookiecutter: https://github.com/audreyr/cookiecutter

 Sponsor